How to get started on financial planning

 If you’ve only got a minute:

-- Pull your financial data together using SGFinDex to have a holistic view of the current state of your finances
+- Pull your financial data together using SGFinDex to have a holistic view of your finances.

-- Savings is the foundation of good financial planning
+- Budgeting and savings are the foundation of good financial planning.

-Think about your life now.
-What changes do you expect to see within two years?
-Maybe a new laptop or a bedroom makeover?
-What about in five years’ time?
-Do you see yourself accomplishing bigger goals like buying your dream home and a fairytale wedding complete with a honeymoon in Europe?
+Think about your current life situation.
+What are some changes you’re likely to expect within the next 2 years?
+Perhaps acquiring a new laptop or a bedroom makeover?
+What about in 5 years’ time?
+Can you envision achieving more significant milestones, such as buying your dream home or having a wedding complete with a honeymoon at your desired destination?

-Try stretching your imagination further.
-Years from now, will you be supporting your child through university or building your retirement nest?
-All that you have envisioned above are your financial goals for the short, medium and long term.
+Years from now, you could be supporting your child through university and/or building your retirement nest.
+All the above are examples of your potential financial goals for the short, medium and long term.

-Supercharged by SGFinDex, DBS NAV Planner takes in all your financial information from CPF, CDP, HDB, IRAS and other banks to give you a holistic view of your financial health.
+Supercharged by SGFinDex, DBS digibank takes in all your financial information from CPF, CDP, HDB, IRAS and other banks to give you a holistic view of your financial health.
 It also empowers you with personalised insights and tips, allowing you to make better, informed financial decisions.
+Hit the Plan & Invest tab in the app to get started.

-If you need help or want a second opinion, do meet our professional Wealth Planning Managers for financial advice that will be aligned with your financial goals and circumstances.
+If you need help or want a second opinion, you may reach out to our team of Wealth Planning Managers (WPMs).
+They’ll be able to offer you advice aligned with your financial goals and circumstances.

-After setting your financial goals, the first task on the list is none other than building savings as a discipline.
-This is the foundation from where financial planning starts.
+After setting your financial goals, focus on building savings as a discipline.

-You may be saving for many reasons, but do you know it is essential is to save for a rainy day?
+More importantly, it is essential is to set aside savings for a rainy day.
 In the event of an emergency, you should have access to ready cash.
 It is recommended to have an emergency fund to cover at least 3 to 6 months of expenses or more if you have dependents.
 If you are self-employed, you may want to increase this emergency fund to cover at least 12 months of expenses.

 Your emergency fund does not need to stay idle.
 DBS’s latest report “Are you losing the race against inflation?” showed that inflation is at an all-time high and that income growth is lagging for 40% of our 1.2 million retail customers.
-It is thus important to ensure we save smarter.
+It is important to save smarter.

 Customers categorised by income growth over the past year